anasnadkar45/cal.com/CONTRIBUTING.md

 ### ✅ Summarize Your PR at the Top

 Even if the code changes are minor or self-explanatory, a short written summary helps reviewers quickly understand the intent.
-You can use GitHub Copilot’s auto-summarize feature, but make sure to verify it for accuracy and relevance.
+You can use GitHub Copilot's auto-summarize feature, but make sure to verify it for accuracy and relevance.

 ### 🔗 Use GitHub Keywords to Auto-Link Issues

-Use phrases like “Closes #123” or “Fixes #456” in your PR descriptions.
+Use phrases like "Closes #123" or "Fixes #456" in your PR descriptions.
 This automatically links your PR to the related issue and closes it once merged—keeping everything traceable and organized.

 ### 🧪 Mention What Was Tested (and How)

 Explain how you validated your changes.
-It doesn’t need to be exhaustive—just enough to give reviewers confidence that things were tested and work as expected.
+It doesn't need to be exhaustive—just enough to give reviewers confidence that things were tested and work as expected.

 > Example:
-> “Tested locally with mock data and confirmed the flow works on staging.”
+> "Tested locally with mock data and confirmed the flow works on staging."

-### 🧠 Assume Future-You Won’t Remember
+### 🧠 Assume Future-You Won't Remember

 Write with the future in mind.
-If there are trade-offs, edge cases, or temporary workarounds, document them clearly so they don’t get lost or misinterpreted later.
+If there are trade-offs, edge cases, or temporary workarounds, document them clearly so they don't get lost or misinterpreted later.

 ## Priorities